encoredev/encore/docs/how-to/express-comparison.md

 ---
-seotitle: Migrating your Express backend to Encore.ts
+seotitle: Migrating your Express.js backend to Encore.ts
-seodesc: Learn how migrate your Express app over to use Encore.ts for better performance and improved development tools.
+seodesc: Learn how migrate your Express.js app over to use Encore.ts for better performance and improved development tools.
-title: Migrating from Express to Encore.ts
+title: Migrating from Express.js to Encore.ts
 ---

-If you have an existing [Express](https://expressjs.com/) application and want to migrate it to Encore.ts, this guide is for you.
-This guide can also serves as a comparison between the two frameworks.
+If you have an existing app using [Express](https://expressjs.com/) and want to migrate it to Encore.ts, this guide is for you.
+This guide can also serve as a comparison between the two frameworks.

 ## Why migrate to Encore.ts?

-Express is a great choice for building simple APIs, but as your application grows, you will eventually run into limitations.
-Because of the big community around Express, there are a lot of plugins and middleware available, but this can also make it hard to find the right tools for your use case.
+Express.js is a great choice for building simple APIs, but as your application grows, you will eventually run into limitations.
+Because of the big community around Express.js, there are a lot of plugins and middleware available, but this can also make it hard to find the right tools for your use case.
 This also means that you will need to maintain a lot of dependencies.